muratk5n/thirdwave/en/index.md

 ---

-Here is Lerner on TBB; he is right, many recent 'fairy dust' cosmological explanations are there as duct tape, to keep the underlying theory seemingly functional, but the core is too broken.
+Here is Lerner on TBB; he says many recent 'fairy dust' cosmological explanations are there as duct tape, to keep the underlying theory seemingly functional, but the core is too broken.

 [[-]](2023/04/ex-post-facto-lerner.html)